January 2, when before Epiphany

 After the five thousand had eaten and were satisfied, Jesus made his disciples get into the boat and precede him to the other side toward Bethsaida, while he dismissed the crowd.
 And when he had taken leave of them, he went off to the mountain to pray.
 Mark 6:45–46

 What were the people thinking as Jesus left them?
-They had been with Him for a few days without food, Jesus multiplies five loaves and two fish to feed them all, they were astounded at the miraculous feeding, and then Jesus leaves them and goes off by Himself to pray.
+They had been with Him for a few days without food, Jesus multiplied five loaves and two fish to feed them all, they were astounded at the miraculous feeding, and then Jesus left them and went off by Himself to pray.
 Imagine their thoughts and the conversation that the people would have had at this experience!

 Perhaps some would have tried to come up with some rational explanation as to the multiplication of food, others would have believed in a miracle wholeheartedly, and others would have been uncertain about what to think.
 This is the experience we often have when we encounter the power and grace of God in our lives.